Things to Do in Boise in August

 Best Activities in August

-Boise River Float Tours
+Boise River Float

-Downtown Boise Food Tours
+Downtown Boise Food and Brewery Walking Tours

 Bogus Basin Mountain Biking

-Snake River Birds of Prey Area Tours
+Birds of Prey National Conservation Area Hiking

 August Events & Festivals